GineTik/Telegramper-TelegramFramework/README.md

 #### Configure api key
-To configure the api key you can use ```builder.ConfigureApiKey("your api key")``` You can set the api key in the appsettings.json file
+To configure the api key you can use ```builder.ConfigureApiKey("your api key")``` You can set the api key in the appsettings.json file.
+In this case, the api key is installed automatically.
 ```json
 {
    "ApiKey": "your api key"
 }
 ```
-In this case, the api key is installed automatically

 #### Configuration
 To use the configuration, you need to create the appsettings.json file in your project at the same level as Program.cs.
+If the appsetting.json is not created, you will receive an exception at startup.
+The configuration is also identical to ASP.Net Core.

 #### ReceiverOptions
 ...